Undergraduate Fellowship on Native American Health

 What essay questions will be on the application form?

 • What profession will you pursue?
 Please describe your career goals, including any plans for graduate school if applicable.
-Describe how your future career might include engagement with environmental health and/or Native American communities & individuals.
+Describe how your future career might include engagement with Indigenous health and/or Native American communities & individuals.
 (2500 character maximum)

 • Please describe your experiences with community engagement, service and/or volunteerism.
 We encourage you to think broadly when describing your experiences.
 You may initially think that caring for a grandparent does not qualify as service, but it absolutely does.
 We are interested in learning how you interact with your community, including your extended family.
 An experience does not have to be formal (for instance, an internship at a local clinic) to be life-changing.
 (2500 character maximum)